NathanCheshire/GravatarJavaClient/README.md

 ## Intro

 This library is a Java wrapper for the Gravatar image and profile API.
-When wanting to integrate the Gravatar API into [Cyder](https://github.com/NathanCheshire/Cyder) (my main project), I came across super old Java API wrappers, some of which have not been touched for 14 years!
+When wanting to integrate the Gravatar API into [Cyder](https://github.com/NathanCheshire/Cyder), a project of mine, I came across super old Java API wrappers, some of which have not been touched for 14 years!
 The last-updated statistic by itself does not indicate a library is not maintained or poorly implemented, but in this case there were some issues and PRs on the GitHub repository which were never addressed.
 I looked at this and thought "I can do it myself and do it better."
-Henceforce, GravatarJavaClient was born, being named by ChatGPT.
+Henceforce, GravatarJavaClient was born.

-## Pulling in with Gradle
+## Using with Gradle

 Make sure you have the following line in your `repositories` Gradle config (it is recommended that JitPack be at the end of the repositories section):